nixuebinCode/C-Plus-Plus-Profession/C++/00_C++ Primer/C++ Primer PartⅠ.md

 If we include `Sales_data.h` later on in the same file, the `#ifndef` directive will be false.
 The lines between it and the `#endif` directive will be ignored.

-# 3. Strings, Vectors, and Arrays
+# Chapter 3.
+Strings, Vectors, and Arrays

 ## 3.1.
 Namespace `using` Declarations